INTREBID/Awesome-MM-RAG/README.md

 To provide a holistic understanding and practical guidance for building MM-RAG systems, we also discuss training strategies and evaluation methods of MM-RAG.
 Finally, we discuss various MM-RAG applications and future directions.

-### Contributing

-The survey and the repository are **still work in progress** and will be updated regularly.

-🙋 If you would like to include your paper in this survey and repository, please feel free to submit a pull request or open an issue with the paper's title and a brief summary highlighting its key techniques.
-You can also contact us via email.
-Please let us know if you find out a mistake or have any suggestions!
-We greatly appreciate your feedback regarding this repository or survey!

-🌟 If you find this resource helpful for your work, please consider citing our [research](#citation).

 ---

 <a name="readme-index"></a>